goki/vgpu/README.md

 [![GoDocs for vGPU](https://pkg.go.dev/badge/github.com/goki/vgpu.svg)](https://pkg.go.dev/github.com/goki/vgpu)

+**IMPORTANT:** The `main` branch here is is the original v1 version of vGPU, which works with the original v1 version of [goki](https://github.com/goki/gi).

+There is also a `cogentcore` branch that was developed for the [cogentcore](https://github.com/cogentcore/core) framework, which also includes the **gosl** "go as a shader language" package, which converts Go to the HLSL shader language for compilation on the GPU.

 **Mac Installation prerequisite:** https://vulkan.lunarg.com/sdk/home -- download the Vulkan SDK installer for the mac.
 Unfortunately there does not appear to be a full version of this on homebrew -- the `molten-vk` package is not enough by itself.

 vGPU is a Vulkan-based framework for both Graphics and Compute Engine use of GPU hardware, in the Go langauge.
 It uses the basic cgo-based Go bindings to Vulkan in: https://github.com/vulkan-go/vulkan and was developed starting with the associated example code surrounding that project.
 Vulkan is a relatively new, essentially universally-supported interface to GPU hardware across all types of systems from mobile phones to massive GPU-based compute hardware, and it provides high-performance "bare metal" access to the hardware, for both graphics and computational uses.